acdh-oeaw/ACDHchHackathon2020/README.md

 More information about the hackathon is available on the [ACDH-CH website](https://www.oeaw.ac.at/acdh/detail/event/acdh-ch-open-data-virtual-hackathon-round-two/).

 ## Results!
-The results and winners of the ACDH-CH Hackathon 2020 will be announced in this repo on Friday, 15 May 2020.
+The [results](https://github.com/acdh-oeaw/ACDHchHackathon2020/blob/master/results.md) and winners of the ACDH-CH Hackathon 2020 have been published!

 ## Your task
 The hack of the ACDH-CH virtual hackathon 2020 focuses on Open Data that is of interest for the [Digital Humanities Course Registry](https://dhcr.clarin-dariah.eu/), a platform that provides an overview of the growing range of available teaching activities in the field of digital humanities worldwide.
 In this hack, your task is to develop a creative mode of visualizing data and metadata about teaching activities.
 You can visualize the data themselves or the results of statistical analysis done with the data.
 You are free to choose your visualisation except for a map based visualisation (because this visualisation is already implemented in the DH Course Registry).